ReyesDeJong/LRPinSupernovae/README.md

         output = net.forward(input_data)

-This way of defining the network, provides a way to iteratively go though all network modules (layes) both in the forward pass and in the backward LRP propagation of relevance though the different layers.
+This way of defining the network provides a way to iteratively go through all network modules (layers) both in the forward pass and in the backward LRP propagation of relevance through the different layers.

 ### 2. Train the model